QuantEcon/MatchingMarkets.py/README.md

 # matchingmarkets
 Python toolbox for simulation of matching markets in economics.
-Markets can be single period or dynamic.
-The simulation toolbox is built to be flexible to user-defined algorithms

-#Use
+`matchingmarkets` aims to be:

+- Easy to use and extend
+- Flexible
+- Expressive

+You can use the toolbox to produce simulations of fairly general matching markets.
+The markets can last one period, or can evolve over many periods.

+# Use
 ----------------------------------------------------------------------
 Please refer to the tutorial notebook for more in depth instructions.